-• Monitoring.
+- Monitoring.
 To determine if rodents are present on Battowia and the Pillories, passive monitoring measures would be implemented, including but not limited to installing a network of surveillance cameras, baiting cameras with non-toxic bait to lure rodents and increase detection rates, and deploying chew tags in high-use areas to detect rodents.
 Additionally, drones could be used to monitor nesting colonies.
 The implementing Trustee and project partners would only use drones if the use is consistent with all laws, regulations, and policies applicable in the project implementation location at the time of use.
-Drones would not fly higher than 400 feet above sea level, and more commonly would be operated between 150 and 250 feet above sea level.
+Drones would not fly higher than 400 feet above sea level, and more commonly would be operated between 150 and 250 feet above sea level. - Vegetation management.
+The Open Ocean TIG anticipates that vegetation would naturally reestablish following the eradication of invasive goats.
+Limited hand-seeding could be conducted if vegetation does not regrow.